-Chickens are selectively bred for extremely fast growth.
-This explosive growth leads to severe health concerns including joint problems that leave them in chronic pain and with reduced ability to move.
+The SAD chickens are bred for extremely fast growth.
+This leads to severe health problems including heart failure and lameness, which leaves huge numbers of them in chronic pain and with reduced ability to move.
 As a consequence, chickens bred for meat have, potentially, the most miserable lives of any farmed animals in New Zealand.

 These birds (often referred to by the poultry industry as ‘broilers’) have been selectively bred for their meat, rather than eggs.
 They are completely separate breeds from those used for egg laying.